laralove143/sparkle_impostor/README.md

 # ✨🥸 Sparkle Impostor

-A Rust crate to execute Discord webhooks that copy an existing message
+A third party crate for [Twilight](https://github.com/twilight-rs/twilight) to execute Discord webhooks that clone an existing message

+## 🤷 Why?

+My bots use it, it's open source because why not